ashish-panicker/cts-pdp-2025-coding-challenges/Threads.md

 * Process each batch in parallel using CompletableFuture
 * Use `allOf()` to know when all batches finished
 * Return total time taken

-Which challenge(s) do you want solved first, Ashish?